Fiscal Guidelines for Faculty Research & Professional Development Funds

 - Books, reprints, and subscriptions to academic journals.

 - Computer software and hardware: All capital acquisitions remain the property of NYU even if the item is cost-shared with the faculty member's personal funds.
-All computer orders must be approved by the Director, FAS Computing and Information Technology, and ordered through university systems such as Purchasing/ibuy or the NYU Computer Store.
+All computer orders must be approved by the Director, A&S Computing and Information Technology, and ordered through university systems such as Purchasing/ibuy or the NYU Computer Store.

 - Research assistants: If a faculty member hires a full-time RA, the student must meet the requirements of the Graduate School of Arts & Science.